fastly/expressly/docs/docs/middleware/controlling-flow.md

 });
 ```

-You can also stop requests by redirecting to a different route:
+You can also end the response process by _redirecting_ to a different route:

 ```javascript
 router.use("/account/", (req, res) => {